 However, the sunshade on NASA’s James Webb Space Telescope (JWST) is on another level.
-JWST is a large space-based telescope that will observe infrared light from the Universe.
-It will study the history of our Universe, from the first glow after the Big Bang, to the formation of solar systems capable of supporting life on planets like Earth, to the evolution of our own Solar System.
+JWST is a large space-based telescope that observes infrared light from the Universe.
+It studies the history of our Universe, from the first glow after the Big Bang, to the formation of solar systems capable of supporting life on planets like Earth, to the evolution of our own Solar System.

 A number of innovative technologies have been developed for JWST’s spacecraft.
-These include a primary mirror made of 18 separate segments that unfold and adjust to shape after launch to be about 6.5 m (21.3 ft).
+These include a primary mirror made of 18 separate segments that unfolded and adjusted to shape after launch to be about 6.5 m (21.3 ft).
 The mirrors are made of ultra-lightweight beryllium.
 But the biggest feature of the JWST is a tennis court sized five-layer shade, or sunshield, (21.197 m x 14.162 m (69.5 ft x 46.5 ft) that attenuates heat from the Sun more than a million times.
-JWST’s sunshield was designed to be folded twelve times in order to fit inside the rocket that will boost it into outer space (4.57 m × 16.19 m).
+JWST’s sunshield was designed to be folded twelve times in order to fit inside the rocket that boosted it into outer space (4.57 m × 16.19 m).